 The Showalters were living at the town of Shirley by the time Joseph was age 10 in 1880.
-Shirley was situated along the tracks of the East Broad Top railroad four miles south of Mt.
-Union.
+Shirley was situated along the tracks of the East Broad Top railroad and was four miles south of the railroad yards of Mt.
+Union, where coal from the East Broad Top was transferred to the Pennsy Railroad.